 Devere Construction Company Case Study

-Devere Construction used Diamond’s wire sawing skills to help demolish a building joined to another building that was not to be damaged.
+Devere Construction used Diamond’s wire sawing to help demolish a building joined to another building that was not to be damaged.
 The two structures shared seven, 50 feet tall, 3 feet thick concrete pillars.